 The Beta Class

-Members of the Beta Class are less intelligent, less lucky, less social, come from poor and/or uneducated families, or are otherwise lacking genetic or environmental gifts (another form of luck) that would have helped them succeed.
+Members of the Beta Class are (on average) less intelligent, less lucky, less social, come from poor and/or uneducated families, or are otherwise lacking genetic or environmental gifts (another form of luck) that would have helped them succeed.
 Most did not attend a four year college, and many lack self-discipline because they did not come from good families that insisted on both of these.